florianmaxim/react-junglebook/README.md

 # The React Junglebook :see_no_evil: :palm_tree:

-### (The Most Simple Boilerplates For The React Jungle)
+### (The Absolute Most Simple Boilerplates For The React Jungle)

 Recently the react ecoysystem seems to turn into a complex jungle.

-If you're not a full stack developer this makes it complicated to get into it.
+If you're not a full stack developer this makes it complicated to begin with react.

-Here are the most reduced boilerplates as possible. :tada:
+These boilerplates are structured and reduced as possible. :tada:

 Keep the web accessible!